bloxmaster0811/XboxInput/README.md

-# XboxInput GIP — Xbox 360 DashLaunch plugin
+# XboxInput  — Xbox 360 DashLaunch plugin

 Use wired official Xbox One and Xbox Series controllers as standard Xbox 360 gamepads on a modded Xbox 360 running retail dashboard 2.0.17559.0.

-The included `XboxInputGip-17559-retail.xex` is retail-converted and ready for DashLaunch.
-It supports ABXY, D-pad, Menu/Start, View/Back, bumpers, stick clicks, triggers, both analogue sticks, player assignment, controller sleep / reconnect, Guide tap, and rumble.

-Supported wired Microsoft GIP controller IDs are `045E:02D1`, `02DD`, `02E3`, `02EA`, `0B00`, and `0B12`.
-This includes Xbox One, One S, Elite, Elite Series 2, and Series X|S wired controllers.
+Controllers compatible with this includes Xbox One, One S, Elite, Elite Series 2, and Series X|S wired controllers.

+Full Xbox 360 Controller functionality with rumble.
+Controllers with more buttons than the original do not have any mappings nor can they be mapped.
+Long press on the guide button is not supported with the current setup.

 ## Install

-1. Disable any old XboxInput plugin in DashLaunch and reboot.
-2. Copy `XboxInputGip-17559-retail.xex` to `HDD:\XboxInputGip.xex`.
+The plugin isn't recognised from within dashlaunch so needs to be installed manually via the launch.ini

+1. Copy `XboxInput.xex` to the hard drive or any usb location.
-3. Add `pluginN = HDD:\XboxInputGip.xex` to the `[Plugins]` section of the DashLaunch `launch.ini`; see `launch.ini.example`.
+2. Add `pluginN = HDD:\XboxInputGip.xex` to the `[Plugins]` section of the DashLaunch `launch.ini`; see `launch.ini.example`.
-4. Reboot with the controller disconnected.
+3. Reboot with the controller disconnected.
 Once the dashboard is running, connect it by USB.

-Do not overwrite the active plugin through FTP.
-Disable it, reboot, copy the replacement, then enable it and reboot again.

-The controller’s Guide button supports a normal tap.
-The native held-Guide power menu is not available through the retail 17559 virtual-controller API.
-Headset/audio and Share have no matching Xbox 360 controller feature.
+The controller hook isn't very consistent.
+If the controller does not connect unplug and replug the cable.

+## Building
+See `BUILDING.md`.

 ## Source and licensing

-`source/` is a self-contained native C++ Xbox 360 project.
-It requires the official Xbox 360 XDK and Visual Studio 2010 Xbox 360 toolset.
-See `BUILDING.md`.
+This project requires the official Xbox 360 XDK and Visual Studio 2010 Xbox 360 toolset.

 This release is GPL-3.0.
 See `LICENSE` and `THIRD_PARTY_NOTICES.md`.